Bipolar disorder: Resistance to treatment

-The occurrence of poor response to treatment in has given support to the concept of resistance to treatment in bipolar disorder.
-Guidelines to the definition of such treatment resistance and evidence-based options for its management were reviewed in 2020.
+The poor response from some bipolar patients to treatment has given evidence to the concept of treatment-resistant bipolar disorder.
+Guidelines to the definition of treatment-resistant bipolar disorder and evidence-based options for its management were reviewed in 2020.

+Management of obesity

+A large proportion (approximately 68%) of people who seek treatment for bipolar disorder are obese or overweight and managing obesity is important for reducing the risk of other health conditions that are associated with obesity.
+Management approaches include non-pharmacological, pharmacological, and surgical.
+Examples of non-pharmacological include dietary interventions, exercise, behavioral therapies, or combined approaches.
+Pharmacological approaches include weight-loss medications or changing medications already being prescribed.
+Some people with bipolar disorder who have obesity may also be eligible for bariatric surgery.
+The effectiveness of these various approaches to improving or managing obesity in people with bipolar disorder is not clear.

 Prognosis

 A lifelong condition with periods of partial or full recovery in between recurrent episodes of relapse, bipolar disorder is considered to be a major health problem worldwide because of the increased rates of disability and premature mortality.
 It is also associated with co-occurring psychiatric and medical problems, higher rates of death from natural causes (e.g., cardiovascular disease), and high rates of initial under- or misdiagnosis, causing a delay in appropriate treatment and contributing to poorer prognoses.
-When compared to the general population, people with bipolar disorder also have higher rates of other serious medical comorbidities including diabetes mellitus, respiratory diseases, HIV, and Hepatitis C virus infection.
+When compared to the general population, people with bipolar disorder also have higher rates of other serious medical comorbidities including diabetes mellitus, respiratory diseases, HIV, and hepatitis C virus infection.
 After a diagnosis is made, it remains difficult to achieve complete remission of all symptoms with the currently available psychiatric medications and symptoms often become progressively more severe over time.

 Compliance with medications is one of the most significant factors that can decrease the rate and severity of relapse and have a positive impact on overall prognosis.
 However, the types of medications used in treating BD commonly cause side effects and more than 75% of individuals with BD inconsistently take their medications for various reasons.
 Of the various types of the disorder, rapid cycling (four or more episodes in one year) is associated with the worst prognosis due to higher rates of self-harm and suicide.
 Individuals diagnosed with bipolar who have a family history of bipolar disorder are at a greater risk for more frequent manic/hypomanic episodes.
 Early onset and psychotic features are also associated with worse outcomes, as well as subtypes that are nonresponsive to lithium.

 Early recognition and intervention also improve prognosis as the symptoms in earlier stages are less severe and more responsive to treatment.
 Onset after adolescence is connected to better prognoses for both genders, and being male is a protective factor against higher levels of depression.
 For women, better social functioning before developing bipolar disorder and being a parent are protective towards suicide attempts.